Foufou-exe/duckdns/TASK-TO-DO.md

-# Tâche à faire ✨
+# Task to do ✨

-## Fonctionnalitées de base ✅
+## Basic functionality ✅

-- [x] Copier le contenu du site
+- [x] Copy site content

-## Ajout de fonctionnalitées 🎈
+## Add functionality 🎈

-- [x] Systeme de themes dark/light
+- [x] Dark/light theme system
-- [x] Site responsif
+- [x] Responsive site
-- [x] Systeme de selection dans la page de Documentation
+- [x] Selection system in the Documentation page
-- [x] Créer une page News qui aura pour but de lister les News du site
+- [x] Create a News page to list the site's news
-- [x] Pouvoir trier et filtrer les News
+- [x] Sort and filter news items
-- [x] Systeme de navigation avec un bouton home et un bouton retour dans les News
+- [x] Navigation system with a home button and a back button in the News
-- [x] Systeme d'alerte personnalisée sur les pages Domaine et Profile
+- [x] Personalised alert system on the Domain and Profile pages
-- [ ] Traduire les pages dans les langues définie
+- [x] Translate pages into defined languages
-- [ ] Ajouter une notification au début du site pour montrer la derniere News
+- [x] Add a notification at the start of the site to show the latest News
-- [ ] Créer un panel Admin pour créer des articles en markdown
+- [x] Create an Admin panel to create articles in markdown